Paramore: 2007–2008: Riot!

 Paramore was featured on the cover of February 2008 issue of Alternative Press magazine and voted "Best Band Of 2007" by the readers.
 The band was nominated for "Best New Artist" at the 50th Annual Grammy Awards, presented on February 10, 2008.
 Early 2008 saw Paramore touring the United Kingdom, supporting their album Riot!, along with New Found Glory.
 In early February 2008, the band began a tour in Europe; however, on February 21, 2008, the band announced that they had canceled six shows due to personal issues.
-Williams wrote on the band's web site that "the break will give that band 'a chance to get away and work out our personal issues'".
+Williams wrote on the band's website that "the break will give that band 'a chance to get away and work out our personal issues'".
 MTV.com reported that fans of Paramore were speculating about the future of the band and reported rumors of trouble had begun earlier in the month, when Josh Farro expressed his anger against the media's focus on Hayley Williams.
 The band, however, returned to their hometown to record the music video for the fourth single "That's What You Get", which was then released on March 24, 2008.

 The band toured with Jimmy Eat World in the United States in April and May 2008.
 The band headlined the Give it a Name festival in the United Kingdom on May 10 and 11, 2008.
 Paramore played their first Ireland show at the RDS in Dublin on June 2, 2008, followed by the 2008 Vans Warped Tour from July 1–6.
 Starting on July 28, Paramore embarked on a tour named "The Final Riot!".
 They were joined by Jack's Mannequin, Phantom Planet, and Paper Route on the tour.
 The band released a live album named The Final Riot! on November 25, 2008.
 The album includes a bonus DVD with a full concert recorded in Chicago, as well as a behind the scenes documentary.
 As of April 9, 2009, The Final Riot! is certified gold in the United States.